pawansen/CareMonitor/README.md

 tested on local with version v18.13.0

-## PostgreSQL version
+## MySql version

-tested on local with version PostgreSQL 17.0
+tested on local with version MySql 8.0

 ## Go to the project directory